w3f/Grant-Milestone-Delivery/evaluations/gafi_milestone-3_semuelle.md

 ## General Notes

 - Testing and evaluating was very easy thanks to good documentation, helper scripts and a very helpful Makefile.
+- The DAO pallet deliverable was removed from this milestone, but implemented in Solidity.